aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 **config/ssl_verify**

 When set to `true` and connecting with SSL, the identity of the server will be validated against the address used in the `config/server` value and that the certificate is valid.
-Set to `false` if the server name does not match the DNS address used.
+This value should be set to `false` if the server name does not match the DNS address used.
 If using a private CA, you must store the CA certificate in secrets manager and specify the ARN using th `ldap_ssl_ca_secret_arn` parameter described below.

 Type: Boolean